 <Directory> blocks and can override any options set in these blocks.

-In addition to the configuration methods discussed above, default configurations of Apache will read configuration options for a directory from a file located in that directory.
+In addition to the configuration methods discussed above, by default Apache will read configuration options for a directory from a file located in that directory.
 This file is typically called

 .htaccess.
 Look for the following configuration options in your